 He said that the first installment of Rafale had been done, yet another installment is on the way, he said that this deal was a much-needed deal for the Indian Airforce.
 It will strengthen the power of our IAF and will give a technical lead in a counterstrike against Pakistan and China.
 The former CM of Chhattisgarh Raman Singh also congratulated the IAF for the successful delivery of the Rafale.

 The matter is of 2016 when the Modi government, by seeing the demand and upgradation on the Indian Airforce sign an accord with the France government for the delivery of thirty-six fifth-generation Rafale fighter jet.
-As per the report, the Air Force does not have any 5th generation stealth fighter jet to counter Pakistan and China.
+As per the report, the Air Force does not have any 5th generation stealth fighter jet.
 It was a much-needed assignment for the force.

 Although India is having Russian fighter jets Sukhoi, it is not competent to today’s demand.
 There are many technical aspects where improvement is needed, and Rafale was a much-needed weapon for the Air Force.
 If we talk about China, they are having self-made JF-16, JF 20 fighter jets claims to be the 5th generation stealth fighter jets.